 I know a lot of people who get around this by purchasing small-term insurance policies to cover the gap between what they need and what the IUL insurance covers.
 Gradually as their IUL insurance death benefit increases, they will reduce their term policies.

 If an insurance broker is trying to sell you a level IUL insurance plan get out of there quick.
 I’m just going to be blunt since I’m an insurance agent.
 You get higher commissions on level IUL insurance which is why some agents push the product more.
 I won’t get anywhere near as much commission on a max funded IUL insurance policy, but in my opinion, they are significantly better for the clients.

 Should you purchase an Index Universal Life Insurance plan?

-I am a huge fan of IUL insurance plan and personally, I believe if they are structured correctly they can make you a whole lot of money.
+I am a huge fan of IUL insurance plans if they are structured correctly they can make you a whole lot of money.
 The 0% floor is an amazing feature that protects your assets.
 I work really hard for my money and I want to know that my assets are protected.

 Can you lose money – yes!
 If the stock market crashes for multiple years in a row, then ultimately you are probably in trouble because at that point everything is failing.
 I don’t think there is anything that will protect you except gold and bullets at that point.

 However, as long as we continue to have the same level of historic returns then an IUL insurance plan is a great way to start planning for your retirement.

 I’d love to help you get started, I love watching the excitement in people’s eyes when they realize that they can actually retire.
 If you are concerned about having enough money for retirement this is your answer.
 At least take a little bit of time and let me run some numbers for you.
 I think (actually know) you’ll be pleasantly surprised.